ajackson2681/Card-Fetcher/README.md

 https://github.com/ForOhForError/ScryfallAPIBinding

 However, I use an older version that I have made a few modifications to, that supports my usage a little better.

+---

+## Use In Discord

+This bot uses Scryfall syntax, which can be found here: https://scryfall.com/docs/syntax

+To get a list of bot commands, type !help in the chat box and the bot will return a list of all valid commands.
+To serach for a card to get the gatherer information wrap your search inquiry like so: [[<CARDNAME> <additional syntax>]].
+To serach for a card to get the EDHRec information wrap your search inquiry like so: {{<CARDNAME>}}.
+Additional syntax is not used for this option.